 In addition to being available in different diameters and widths/thicknesses, centerless grinding wheels come in different grain types and grit sizes, often using superabrasive materials such as polycrystalline diamond and cubic boron nitride.

-These superabrasive and silicon carbide wheel materials are an advantage when centerless grinding very hard metals, for several reasons:
+Superabrasive and silicon carbide wheel materials are an advantage when you are centerless grinding extremely hard metals, for several reasons:

-- The wheels themselves are durable and maintain their sharpness longer.
+- The wheels are durable and maintain their sharpness longer.

 - Less time is required for the dressing cycle.